AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * The "minimal implementation time" assumes that a junior machine learning engineer is handling the implementation.

+* Since DataPredict is written in native Lua, you can have extra compute per player by loading the model on players' Roblox client.

+  * Phone users: Likely have 4 GB - 8 GB RAM.

+  * PC users: Likely have 8 GB - 16 GB RAM.

 * Before you engage in integrating machine, deep and reinforcement learning models into live projects, I recommend you to have a look at safe practices [here](HighValueProjectTutorials/SafePracticesForLiveProjects.md).

 * The content of this page and its links are licensed under the DataPredict™ library's [Terms And Conditions](TermsAndConditions.md).
 This includes the codes shown in the links below.